babab/pycommand/doc/index.rst

    # pip install pycommand

-Otherwise, do something like this:
+To work with the current development version, do something like this:

 .. code-block:: console